“Satisfying Relationships” Section Overview

 When you have an unresolved problem with someone, don’t just keep it inside, like lots of us do, both men and women.
 Instead, discuss it with them.

-You start by asking them the following at what you feel is a good time “I have something I’d like to clear with you.
+You start by asking them the following question at what you feel is a good time “I have something I’d like to clear with you.
 Is now OK, or would later be better?”
+Make sure that you both have the time to focus on the process without interruptions.

-If the present moment is OK, then sit down and get their attention.
+If they say that the present moment is OK, then sit down and get their attention.
 If the present moment is not good, then schedule it for later, but not too far off.

 If they’ll allow it, you should both sit quietly for a few minutes to get relaxed and focused.